fluidware/fluidsurveys-docs/chapters/Publish/deployment.rst

 **Step 1: Basics**

-The new dialog that apperas after "Create an order" was clicked is Step 1 of 3.
+The new dialog that appears after "Create an order" was clicked is Step 1 of 3.
 Basics is where you begin outlining your high-level target audience, ie., Country, Region, the number of questions you will be asking, along with the age group.
 Using the aforementioned example, Females ages 24-34, who live in Alaska, United Stated, an order would look as follows.

 .. figure:: ../../resources/publish/cint_step1_basics.png
 	:scale: 70%